pizzalover125/orpheus32/JOURNAL.md

 - During highway, Jenin had this idea to make an ESP32 devboard called Orpheus32, but ended up never making it and granted me permission to make it
 - I never made it... until now!
 - im going to use KiCad
-- going to read this https://documentation.espressif.com/esp32-s3-wroom-1_wroom-1u_datasheet_en.pdf
+- going to use WROOM-32
-- ok read it; it was very boring but pretty useful about where to place capacitors and stuff
 - realized that it doesn't have easy USB pins like RP2040; need a USB to UART coverter
 - after some vary minimal research, it looks like CH340C is the standard for the converter
 - using LDO AMS117 3.3v edition